-Our paediatric cardiologists diagnose and treat a range of children’s heart problems, including congenital heart disease (which is present from birth), acquired heart disease (which develops after birth), and heart rhythm disturbances.
+Our paediatric cardiologists diagnose and treat a range of children’s heart conditions, including congenital heart disease (which is present from birth), acquired heart disease (which develops after birth), and heart rhythm disturbances.

 Our history of innovation

-We have achieved many UK and world-firsts in children’s cardiology at Evelina London, including the:
+We have achieved many UK and world-firsts in children’s cardiology, including the:

 - UK’s first fetal cardiology service, which is now one of the largest and most experienced in the world